 Personal Paradigms, The Good, The Bad & The Impact

-They say that goldfish have a memory that’s about 10 seconds long, no doubt a gross exaggeration but for argument’s sake, let’s say that’s true.
+They say that goldfish have a memory that’s about 10 seconds long, no doubt an exaggeration but for argument’s sake, let’s say that’s true.
 With a memory that short, they would be forever rediscovering the world around them.
 They would have no operating principle to help them navigate.
-Without personal paradigms we’d be very much like that goldfish.
+Without personal paradigms, we’d be very much like that goldfish.
 Though his bowl of water is small he is forever shouting, “Hey, there’s a castle!
 Hey, there’s a castle!”

 When I was in college, I made a friend who often shared stories about her family and their activities.
 She spoke of the antiques her mother collected and the beautiful old apartment they lived in.
 She shared stories of their travels and generally painted an amazing picture of her life.
 As I got to know her better it became clear her stories didn’t quite reflect reality.
 There were no antiques, no beautiful apartment and certainly no travels.

 Flash forward a few years and I’m on Parliament Hill and the office across the hall has brought in a summer student.
 One day the student tells us about her adventures.
 She has met Sting, spent a few weeks on the streets for a research project, her grandmother has left all her money to her cats and she has written for a popular soap opera.
 As you can imagine, because of my history, my paradigm would not allow me to believe the stories she told unless I had evidence.
 It was simple when people start telling fantastical stories about their lives you need to look more carefully.